VisionVerse/RemoteSensing-Restoration-Survey/README.md

 For the purposes of this review, **we adopt an inclusive definition of “dehazing” that encompasses all methodologies designed to mitigate the effects of fog, haze, and optically cloud layers.**
 In this review, we have systematically examined **over 200 papers** :scroll::scroll::scroll:, summarizing and analyzing **more than** 80 Remote Sensing Image Dehazing methods.
-Extensive qualitative and quantitative comparisons have been conducted against the current SOTA methods on four datasets, highlighting their limitations and pointing out future research directions.

 :heart_eyes_cat: If this work is helpful for you, please help star this repo.
 Thanks!